 These links are to instructions for CS6.
 Tutorials are available on Adobe TV for other

 Using Preview (available for free for Mac): Read how to resize or crop an image.

 Not sure how large images should be?

-With so many ways to edit, resize, crop and color correct (this list is seemingly endless) images, it is good to start with a basic understanding of digital images.
+With so many ways to edit, resize, crop and color correct images, it is good to start with a basic understanding of digital images.
 The most critical feature as it relates to a responsive website like UTC's is size and, more specifically, pixels.